 I’ve been having a mid-life crisis of sorts regarding the value of tax-deferred savings.
-I decided to go back and reread the “conventional” wisdom before I disrespect it in front of my clients.
+I decided to go back and reread the “conventional” wisdom before I disrespect it in front of my people.

 Ed Slott is one of the foremost experts on IRAs in the country.
 He knows every single nuance of how to milk an IRA to the absolute tip top tax advantage possible.
 He speaks from the same perspective as I do as a CPA tax accountant, except he writes for Money Magazine and the Wall Street Journal and I write for, uh, you.